Maniktyagis/Django-notes-app-Dockerized/README.md

-# Simple Notes App
+# Django Notes App - Dockerized
-This is a simple notes app built with React and Django.
+This project is a simple Django Notes App that I built by following tutorials from youtube(Train with Shubham).
+The project demonstrates how to containerize a notes application using Docker and Docker Compose.

 ## Requirements
 1. Python 3.9